sjdv1982/seamless-config/COMMAND_LANGUAGE.md

 only `clusters`) and the rest.
 Between the passes the loader calls `seamless_config.cluster.define_clusters(_clusters)` so the later commands use the freshest cluster data.

+If no `execution` command is encountered, `init()` prints that it falls back to `process`.
+Clusters only need to be defined when `execution` is set to `remote`; for other modes, an undefined cluster triggers a warning that also notes that persistence is unavailable, while `execution: remote` without a cluster raises an error.

 ### Stage blocks